Iblis in The Book of the Rolls

 "Iblis in The Book of the Rolls"

 The Book of the Rolls, or Kitāb al-Mağāll, is a Christian Apocryphal work.
-In this article, I summarize events in the text relating to Iblis.
+Below, I give a summary and offer an interpretation of Iblis in this text.
+To give it structure, I subdivide the narrative into three sections ("Rifts").

 This book is one of the hidden books of Saint Clement the Apostle, disciple of Simon Cepha, which Saint Clement commanded to be kept secret from the laity.